MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

    You could learn about this technique in **about_environment_variables**.

-1. In the console, enter the following command, and then select Enter:
+1. In the console, enter the following command, and then press the Enter key:

    ```ps
    Get-Help *signing*
    ```

-1. In the console, enter the following command, and then select Enter:
+1. In the console, enter the following command, and then press the Enter key:

    ```ps
    Get-Help about_signing